ta18/learn-hugo/content/english/faq/python3/venv/index.md

     parent: "python3"
 ---
 ---
-    Leraning outcomes :
+    Learning outcomes :
     - How to install Python with miniconda.
     - How to create and use a Python Virtual Environment with the command `conda` under ubuntu.

-    Type of the nugge: ⚙️ [tâche]
+    Type of the nugge: ⚙️ [task]
     Expected duration: 30-45 minutes (depending on your Internet connexion).
 ---

 ## Interest

-The state of the art regarding Python programming (Machine Learning, Data processing...) consists of using a __Python Virtual Environment__ (PVE) to encapsulate each project in a dedicated and sustainable environment.<br>
+The state of the art regarding Python programming (Machine Learning, Data processing...) consists in using a __Python Virtual Environment__ (PVE) to encapsulate each project in a dedicated and sustainable environment.<br>
-A PVE provides a dedicated computing environment containing a specific installation of Python:
+Each PVE provides a dedicated computing environment containing a specific installation of Python:
 * independent of other Python installs likely to coexist on the same machine,
 * independent of computer updates.